hschne/schienenzeppelin/README.md

 #### Better Rails Console

 Schienenzeppelin comes with a custom `.irbrc` that adds history and syntax completion.
 [Factory Bot](#factory_bot) methods will also be available in the console.

+#### Annotate

+[Annotate](https://github.com/ctran/annotate_models) adds comments to your models to show the current table schema.
+Automatically run during each migration.

 #### Database